__ __| |__ (_)___ _ __ ___

 Works Everywhere

-Hyprland, Sway, GNOME, KDE, and any X11 window manager.
+Hyprland, Sway, Niri, GNOME, KDE, and any X11 window manager.
 Text goes to whatever app has focus.

 Layout-Aware Typing

-Uses uinput + XKB reverse lookup.
-Respects your keyboard layout and works in any application.
+uinput + XKB reverse lookup.
+Respects your keyboard layout, including AltGr and dead-key combinations.

 Fully Offline

-Local whisper.cpp backend.
+Local whisper.cpp runs in under 500 MB of RAM with base.en.
 No API key, no internet, no data leaves your device.

 True Streaming

-OpenAI Realtime backend streams text to your cursor while you speak via WebSocket.
+OpenAI Realtime and Deepgram Streaming push text to your cursor while you speak over WebSocket.

 Daemon + CLI